GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 ---
 # {{ page.title }}

-When writing tests, we often find ourselves in a situation where the code unit we are testing interacts with another.
-This can make testing every logical path difficult or sometimes even impossible.
+Writing tests often leads us to a situation where two code units interact, making testing every logical path difficult or sometimes even impossible.
 Test doubles alleviate this by replacing the dependent code unit with a test-specific replacement.
-This replacement can allow us to inject indirect inputs, verify indirect outputs and even increase test execution speed.
-The term "test double" was coined by Gerard Meszaros in the book [XUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/), where it was described as a stunt double; it appears the same as the actual actor, but it does what we instruct it.
+The replacement allows us to control indirect inputs, verify indirect outputs and even increase test execution speed.
+Gerard Meszaros coined the term "test double" in [XUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/).
+Gerard described it as a stunt double; it appears the same as the real actor but does what we instruct it.

 ## Direct and Indirect I/O
-To understand the power of test doubles, it is important to crucial the difference between direct and indirect input/output.
+To make the most of test doubles, it is crucial to understand the difference between direct and indirect input/output.

-**Direct I/O** can be summarised as the immediate data communicated with the code unit.
-So, direct input is the data we _send_ to the code unit (typically in the form of arguments), whereas direct output is the data we _receive_ (typically in the form of a return value).
+**Direct I/O** is the immediate data communicated with the code unit.
+That is, the data we _send_ to the code unit (typically in the form of arguments), whereas direct output is the data we _receive_ (typically in the form of a return value).

-**Indirect I/O**, on the other hand, is the data communicated with a _dependency_ of the code unit.
+**Indirect I/O**, on the other hand, is the data communicated with a dependency of the code unit.
 To illustrate this, let us consider the below example of a simple discount calculator.
-There is a weekly discount every Tuesday where a 50% reduction is applied.
-Further reductions can be applied if a valid voucher code has been presented.
+Every Tuesday, there is a weekly discount where a 50% reduction is applied.
+On top of that, presenting a valid voucher code applies a further reduction.

 ```
 calculateDiscount(amount : Currency, voucherCode : String) : Currency {